holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.4 Changing Governance

-Any Circle Member of a Circle may propose changing its Governance.
-The ***“Proposer”*** may do this by circulating a ***“Proposal”*** to all other Circle Members.
-Those other Circle Members must then have the opportunity to raise concerns about adopting the Proposal.
+Any Circle Member of a Circle may initiate its Governance Process by proposing a change to its Governance.
+To do so, the ***“Proposer”*** must first share a ***“Proposal”*** with all other Circle Members.
+Those other Circle Members then have the opportunity to raise concerns about adopting the Proposal.
 Each concern is an ***“Objection”*** if it meets the criteria herein, and the person who raised it is the ***“Objector”***.
 When making Proposals or raising Objections, a Circle Member may only represent the Roles in the Circle that they either fill as Role Lead or represent as Circle Rep. A Circle Member may also represent a Role that they have permission to temporarily represent from one of its Role Leads, until that permission expires or is withdrawn.

 If no Objections are raised to a Proposal, it is adopted and amends the Circle's Governance.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Circle adopts the Proposal.
 After any such effort, all Circle Members must then be given an opportunity to raise Objections again.